-ACT (Agriculture, Culture and Tourism): The ACT concrete focuses on poverty inequality and unemployment generally in the Province, and VTSD areas in particular with a focus on promoting Agriculture, Culture and Tourism in these areas.
-Tributary sectors of the economy such as mining,
+• ACT (Agriculture, Culture and Tourism): The ACT concrete focuses on poverty inequality and unemployment generally in the Province, and Villages, Towns and Small Dorpies (VTSD areas) in particular with a focus on promoting Agriculture, Culture and Tourism in these areas.
+Tributary

-- VTSD (Villages, Townships and Small Dorpies): the strategy focuses amongst others on growing the VTSD economies, investing in basic infrastructure such as water, energy and sanitation, redirecting government expenditure to VTSD areas (minimum 70%) and ensuring that communities partner with the state and private sector and other areas of the economy. - RHR (Reconciliation, Healing and Renewal): Through this concrete the Province facilitates the healing of the divisions of the past as well as the establishment of a society based on democratic values, social justice and fundamental human rights as espoused in our founding constitution. - Setsokotsane (comprehensive and integrated service delivery campaign): Setsokotsane is a quick service delivery intervention mechanism to deal with service delivery challenges across the Province in partnership with National Government, Municipalities, Private Sector, Non-Government Organisation, Traditional Leaders and Communities.
-The activities implemented under the campaigns include the following: - o Bua le Puso Monthly Community Meetings at all Wards; - Cleaning and environmental activism; - VTSD Entrepreneurship Development Initiative; - Healthy living life styles campaign; - Roads and street light fixing; - Payment of rates and taxes; - Education - Greed, Crime and Corruption; - Saamwerk-Saamtrek in the Reconciliation, Healing and Renewal; - Human Settlement, Water and Sanitation Services.
+- VTSD (Villages, Townships and Small Dorpies): the strategy focuses, amongst others, on growing the VTSD economies, investing in basic infrastructure such as water, energy and sanitation, redirecting government expenditure to VTSD areas (minimum 70%) and ensuring that communities partner with the state and private sector and other areas of the economy. - RHR (Reconciliation, Healing and Renewal): Through this concrete the Province facilitates the healing of the divisions of the past as well as the establishment of a society based on democratic values, social justice and fundamental human rights as espoused in our founding constitution. - Setsokotsane (comprehensive and integrated service delivery campaign): Setsokotsane is a quick service delivery intervention mechanism to deal with service delivery challenges across the Province in partnership with National Government, Municipalities, Private Sector, Non-Government Organisation, Traditional Leaders and Communities.
+The activities to be implemented under the campaigns include the following: - Bua le Puso Monthly Community Meetings at all Wards; - Cleaning and environmental activism; - VTSD Entrepreneurship Development Initiative; - Healthy living life styles campaign; - Roads and street light fixing; - Payment of rates and taxes; - Education Enhancement; - Greed, Crime and Corruption Prevention/ Combating; - Saamwerk-Saamtrek in the Reconciliation, Healing and Renewal initiative; - Human Settlement Upgrading and Water and Sanitation Services Enhancement.